-This is the dormant spray that should be applied two weeks after #1 to prevent insect damage
+Bonide All Seasons Horticultural & Dormant Spray Oil: This dormant spray should be applied two weeks after the first step to help prevent insect damage.

-This is the copper spray that should be applied two weeks after the dormant spray oil to attack fungal diseases from a different side.
+Bonide Liquid Copper Fungicide: This copper spray should be applied two weeks after the dormant spray oil to attack fungal diseases from a different side.